capejs/capejs/content/api/component.md

 * **formData()**

-Thid method returns a JavaScript object that represents the values of all form controls within the component.
+This method returns a JavaScript object that represents the values of all form controls within the component.

 The values are organized in hierarchical structure as explained following examples: